ryanatkn/react-mobx-typescript-experiments/README.md

 ## Findings
 - I like MobX, and I will likely reach for it again for small projects and prototyping.
-  For most nontrivial projects I will prefer Redux for the benefits of its immutability.
+  For most nontrivial projects I will prefer Redux for the benefits of its immutability and declarative serializable replayable action stream, the latter of which is possible in MobX but not without losing some of its perceived benefits of conciseness.
 - There's less boilerplate than with Redux.
+This is largely due to not having the declarative action stream that Redux has by default, which is a major tradeoff.
 - Writing mutating operations is easier and less error-prone than transforming immutable data, and it's fully type safe, unlike Immutable.js and react-addons-update.
 - Composing computed properties feels natural and keeps everything nicely co-located.